Thinking about making a career change at 30 and wondering if it’s too late?

 Create a list of all the soft and hard skills you’ll need and arrange them by urgency.

 Which ones should you tackle first?
 Which are the hardest to develop?

-The only way to build the career of your dreams is by becoming the person that career needs you to be.
+The only way to build your dream career is by becoming the person that career needs you to be.

 5. Sign up for your first class